 Even in the 16-gallon variety, the Biocube offers plenty of space to accommodate a heater and a nano protein skimmer, neither of which are included out of the box.
 However, Coralife offers nano protein skimmers and heaters designed specifically for their Biocube aquariums, which are worth looking into.

-The price tag on these Biocubes definitely makes them a mid-range option, but the high-quality included features give a lot of bang for your buck.
+The price tag on these Biocube aquariums definitely makes them a mid-range option, but the high-quality included features give a lot of bang for your buck.

-- Excellent LED lighting system with programmable 24-hour timer
+- Excellent LED lighting system with a programmable 24-hour timer

 - Built-in filtration system which can be customized

-- Coralife offers Biocube-specific accessories like heaters and nano protein skimmers
+- Coralife offers Biocube-specific accessories and upgrades like heaters and nano protein skimmers

 - Back of tank pump/filter area can be difficult to clean